huceke/omxplayer/README.md

-              --video_queue n           Size of video input queue in MB --threshold   n           Amount of buffered data required to come out of buffering in seconds --orientation n           Set orientation of video (0, 90, 180 or 270) --live                    Set for live tv or vod type stream --layout                  Set output speaker layout (e.g. 5.1) --key-config <file>       Uses key bindings specified in <file> instead of the default
+              --video_queue n           Size of video input queue in MB --threshold   n           Amount of buffered data required to come out of buffering in seconds --orientation n           Set orientation of video (0, 90, 180 or 270) --fps n                   Set fps of video where timestamps are not present --live                    Set for live tv or vod type stream --layout                  Set output speaker layout (e.g. 5.1) --key-config <file>       Uses key bindings specified in <file> instead of the default